 The Care-Med OmoLoc is an excellent example of a fully stabilized brace, but it doesn’t actually include any material around your shoulder.
 Rather, it has an abdominal strap that goes around your torso, right over your hipbones.
 It also has three arm loops — one right above the elbow, one right below, and one at the wrist.
 The arm loops connect to the abdominal strap, holding your elbow at about a 90 degree angle and keeping your arm close to your body.
 This position minimizes shoulder rotation and even stops the weight of your lower arm from stressing the joint.

 Full-stabilization shoulder braces like the OmoLoc are great for when you need to keep your shoulder joint as immobile as possible.
 However, most patients find that they need an intermediate brace between a full stabilizer and a soft, movement-friendly compression brace.
-That’s where shoulder braces for partial stabilization come in.
+That’s where choosing a shoulder brace for partial stabilization helps.

 These braces typically fix the elbow joint at a set, adjustable angle.
 They also typically attach the arm to an abdominal strap to stop the weight of the arm from irritating the shoulder joint.
 Since they can be adjusted to allow for some level of movement, these braces are a good choice for those who are healing from surgery or serious injuries and just beginning physical therapy.